substack/separating-axis-test/readme.md

 * `positions` - an array of `[x,y,z]` arrays which describe the convex hull
 * `separatingAxes` - an array of (normalized) `[x,y,z]` normals to test

+If there is no intersection, this function returns null.
+Otherwise, it returns the minimum translation vector `out`.

 # install

 ```